 Developmental Biology Teaching Workshop • July 16-19, 2019

 The Developmental Biology Teaching Workshop (DBTW) introduces both senior faculty and our next generation of developmental biologists to a variety of easily implemented laboratory tools and a host of research organisms.
 Low budget, high impact microscopy and surgical techniques as well as fluorescence photo-microscopy techniques will be covered.
-Materials include tips on organism husbandry and developmental biology exercises for urchins, zebrafish, nematodes, flies, and chicken embryos.
+Materials include tips on organism husbandry and developmental biology exercises for urchins, zebrafish, nematodes, flies, chicken embryos, and (new this year!)
+Hydra.

 This workshop is designed for postdocs and graduate students about to begin teaching developmental biology, and for experienced developmental biology teachers wishing to diversify their laboratory courses.
 There is considerable sharing of techniques and ideas among the participants as well as informal socializing and a course-ending New England lobster dinner.

 - Jennifer Fish, University of Massachusetts, Lowell

 - Abby Primack, University of California, Davis

 Details, Logistics & Registration: